antoinevg/hello_ockam_embedded/README.md

 ```
 PIC32MX170F256B

-Loking at top of chip with notch on top
+Looking at top of chip with notch on top:

     01          28 [AVdd] -------------- [3V3] red
     02          27 [AVss] -------------- [GND] black